 Economics is the study of how the individual or society allocates scarce resources to satisfy unlimited wants.
-The Economics Degree for Transfer explores the principles of economic decision-making as it relates to the individual, firm, industry, government and entire society.
+The Associate in Arts in Economics for Transfer explores the principles of economic decision-making as it relates to the individual, firm, industry, government and entire society.
 The program's required coursework develops critical thinking and analytical skills in anticipation of the intermediate theoretical coursework of a 4-year economics degree.
-Completing the 21-25 units in the major area, along with the Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements to total 60 transferable units with a minimum grade point average of 2.0 and a C or better in all classes assigned to the major will satisfy the requirements for transfer into corresponding departments at CSUs.
+The Associate in Arts in Economics for Transfer is designed to prepare students for a seamless transfer into the CSU system to complete a baccalaureate degree in Economics or similar major.
 Priority admission with junior status to the CSU system will be granted.
 Students completing this degree are exempt from Mendocino College Institutional Requirements.
-Please check with a counselor for more specific transfer information.

-Required Cou urses - Major: Units
+Required Courses s - Major: Units

 ECO 200 Principles of Macroeconomics 3

 ECO 201 Principles of Microeconomics 3

 MTH 210 Calculus and Analytic Geometry I 5

 OR

 MTH 230 Calculus for Business and Economics 3

 MTH 220 Statistics 4

-Plus 4-5 addi tional units selected from the following: Units
+Plus 4-5 additiona I units selected from the following: Units

 BUS 200 Financial Accounting 4

 BUS 201 Managerial Accounting 4

 MTH 211 Calculus and Analytic Geometry II 5

-Plus 4-5 addi tional units selected from the following or any course not used above: Units
+Plus 4-5 additiona I units selected from the following or any course not used above: Units

 MTH 212 Calculus and Analytic Geometry III 5

 MTH 214 Linear Algebra 4

-Total Major U nits 21-25
+Total Major Units 21-25

 Total Degree Units 60